laurens-in/workshop-browser2021-slides/index.md

 **Random Access Music**

 Note: Paik looks at what it really is that makes tape produce sound.
 Its a playback head moving over a magnetic tape, the fact that we use to go in just one direction at one specific speed is just a convention.
 We can do it, and it offers a lot, but  we can also choose not do it and instead explore all possibilities of the medium.
-If we want to look at how to approach the browser, we should look at its medium-message relationship first.
+If we want to look at how the browser makes sound, we should look at its medium-message relationship first.

 ----

 ![Medium-Message-Relationship](assets/medium-message.svg)

 Note: We can see here three layers: the browser, which is an environment to execute code, which is what produces sound.
 What this means is that our sound will always be a direct consequence of code, which is why I will talk primarily about this relationship today.
-Not because the browser is not interesting, but because the layers that the browser adds to our artwork are of political or social nature, not directly compositional, and we need this compositional foundation of what it means to express art in code.
+Not because the browser is not interesting, but because the layers that the browser adds to our artwork are of political or social nature, not directly compositional, and we need this compositional foundation of what it means to express art through code.

 ----